Maryland handles Mount St. Mary’s as Fernando scores 21

 BIG PICTURE

-Mount St. Mary's: The Mountaineers have only one upperclassman on their roster, and Sunday provided some predictable growing pains as Maryland built a 32-point lead in the second half.
+Mount St. Mary's: The Mountaineers have only one upperclassman on their roster, and Sunday provided some predictable growing pains.
 However, it was an improvement over the Mount's first game against a power conference team, a 50-point loss at N.C.
 State to open the season.

 Maryland: The Terps, who at times played five freshmen together Sunday, continued their buildup toward a tougher portion of their schedule.
 Maryland will face Marshall, Virginia, Penn State, Purdue and Loyola Chicago in a 16-day stretch beginning Friday.